 Residents of Kamala Harris’ ancestral village are celebrating with firecrackers and food as she is sworn into office as vice president of the United States.

-The story: According to the Associated Press, Thulasendrapuram, a village in Tamil Nadu, India, beamed with a festive atmosphere during Harris’ inauguration as U.S. vice president on Wednesday.
+, Thulasendrapuram, a village in Tamil Nadu, India, beamed with a festive atmosphere during Harris’ inauguration as U.S. vice president on Wednesday.

 - The villagers watched the inauguration live, holding Harris’ portraits while setting off firecrackers.
 They blasted off fireworks and distributed food during her oath ceremony.

 - The village is where Harris’ grandfather was born more than 100 years ago.
 Harris’ late mother was also born in India, before immigrating to the U.S.